 How much does it cost?

-I charge $1,200 for filing a Chapter 7 bankruptcy.
+The cost for filing Chapter 7 Bankruptcy varies from case to case.
+After you meet with us for your free consultation, we quote you the total cost for your specific case.
 This cost includes your filing fee, attorney fee, and both classes that are required by the Code.

 Also, if you have secured debt (debt tied to collateral like a car note or a mortgage) you have to decide if you wish to keep the property.
 If so, you must reaffirm the debt which means you must continue to pay the debt if you want to keep the collateral.

 A reaffirmation agreement is basically a binding legal agreement between you and the creditor of the collateral you wish to keep.
 By signing a reaffirmation agreement, you agree to give up your chapter 7 bankruptcy rights to wipe out the debt and legally treat it as if you never filed bankruptcy.
 Basically, you continue to make your regular monthly payments and in return are allowed to keep the property.

 Does the creditor have to let me reaffirm?